hatice-nur-kaya/SpringBoot-Journey/README.md

 ![Spring Boot Icon](https://skillicons.dev/icons?i=java,spring)

-Bu repository, Spring Boot ile geliştirilen projeleri paylaşmak için oluşturulmuştur.
-Her bir proje, kendi klasöründe düzenlenmiştir.
+This repository is created to share projects developed with Spring Boot.
+Each project is organized in its own folder.

-## Proje Yapısı
+## Project Structure

-Projelerin her biri ayrı bir klasör içerisinde yer almaktadır.
-Her klasörün içinde aşağıdaki bileşenler bulunabilir:
+Each project resides in a separate folder.
+Each folder may contain the following components:

-- **README.md:** Proje hakkında genel bilgiler ve nasıl çalıştırılacağına dair talimatlar.
+- **README.md:** General information about the project and instructions on how to run it.
-- **src:** Proje kaynak kodları.
+- **src:** Project source code.
-- **docs:** Proje ile ilgili belgelendirme dosyaları.
+- **docs:** Documentation files related to the project.
-- **screenshots:** Projenin ekran görüntüleri.
+- **screenshots:** Screenshots of the project.

-## Projeler
+## Projects

-1. [Proje 1](https://github.com/hatice-nur-kaya/SpringBoot-Journey/blob/master/socket-io/README.md): Socket.io tabanlı mesajlaşma uygulaması.
+1. [Project 1](https://github.com/hatice-nur-kaya/SpringBoot-Journey/blob/master/socket-io/README.md): Socket.io based messaging application.

-## Kullanılan Teknolojiler
+## Technologies Used

 - Spring Boot
 - Spring Security